Directing

 Living Room Theatre

-This production was a joy to work on with its whimsical cast of characters, and I made sure to anchor each joke and tear in the real.
-Being a choreographer and director, staging a play I’ve written enhances the revision process and expands ideas and performance values.
-In the pool, there is no room for an added set and props, so this necessary minimalism creates a sense of magic in the viewer when something is added or taken away.
+This production was a joy to work on with its comic and whimsical cast of characters, and I made sure to anchor each joke and every tear in the real.
+Staging a play I’ve written enhances the script’s revision process as it expands when on its feet.
+I always listen to actors when they realize something true and/or wonderful that I haven’t thought of.

 Her Name Means Memory